zyxElsa/InST/README.md

 ### Test

-   To generate new images, run CreativityTransfer.ipynb
+   To generate new images, run InST.ipynb

 <p align="right">(<a href="#top">back to top</a>)</p>